CodeYourFuture/wordpress-module/lesson3.md

 ```
 _A very simple WordPress plugin that uses the `wp_head` action to inject JavaScript code into the `<head></head>` part of the WordPress site._

+#### Exercise
+_Add an alert, like in the example above, to your WordPress plugin.
+What happens if you de-activate your plugin?_

+## Custom post types

+Lorem ipsum.

+## Shortcodes

+Lorem ipsum.